 Tilly has a fascinatingly self-effacing role – be it being on the receiving end of fat jokes; sarcastic asides about her Academy Award nomination and lesbian scenes in Bound; jokes about her cleavage and how more appropriate she was for the part in Erin Brockovich (2000) and how Julia Roberts only got the part by sleeping with the director; her decision to sleep with the director to get the part in the life story of The Virgin Mary, which invites naturally snide remarks at Mel Gibson and The Passion of the Christ (2004).
 If nothing else, Tilly at least shows a truly extraordinary dedication to the acting craft in terms of the humiliations she is prepared to go through.

 Alas, the same cannot be said of the rest of the cast.
 Redman is the latest rapper to try and craft an acting career for himself, where it is strongly advised that he not try giving up his day job.
 He plays with a lazy surliness that indicates he believes the entire show to be beneath him – about the time that Tiffany decides to off him for being a lazy pig, you are not exactly sure if it is acting or just being in character for Redman.
 British teen popster Hannah Spearritt gives a poor performance – though she is a Brit, she comes across exactly like an American actress trying to imitate a British accent.

 Dom Mancini later returned to make two subsequent entries in the series with Curse of Chucky (2013) and Cult of Chucky (2017), as well as the tv series Chucky (2021- ), which made an effort to abandon black comedy and be scary once again.
-Child’s Play (2019) is an upcoming remake of the original.
+Child’s Play (2019) is a remake of the original.
 Also of interest is Living With Chucky (2023), a documentary about the series

 (Nominee for Best Makeup Effects at this site’s Best of 2004 Awards).